CIT2202/basic-CRUD-in-PHP/README.md

 ```

 - Start Apache (`apache2ctl start`)
 - Browse to the _basic-CRUD-in-PHP_ folder.
-You should see the _index.php_ page displayed. it should be showing the list of films from the database.
+You should see the _index.php_ page displayed.
+It should be showing the list of films from the database.

 Now move onto [Completing the practical work](#practical)